S-Stanley/music-room/docs/api/playlist.md

             * Ip of user is empty, not received
             * Ip of user is not in the right format or untrackable
             * User is to far away from playlist location autorisation to vote
+        * Vote is not already open or already closed
     * 500 -> Server error

 ```bash